2016-2017 Exchange Information

 Tuition: Pay host institution's resident tuition and

-Tuition: Pay UH Manoa tuition and fees (under your tuition status:
+Tuition: Pay UH Manoa tuition and fees (according to residency).

 Room and board for one

 semester averages $4,000-$5,000 depending on host school.
 Some

 cost more, some less.

 Averages $8,000-$10,000 per semester, depending on Plan and

 location of exchange (less for mid-West or California schools).